-- Check that your student has applied to graduate by the deadline in the second-to-last semester.
-To apply they will need an updated Program of Study signed by you and the SES Director. - A "3-month meeting" is required of all students to ensure the thesis is close enough to finished to be defendable. - In the student's final semester, which is ideally the fourth, be sure that the thesis defense is scheduled as far before the last day of classes as possible.
+- Check that your student has applied to graduate by the deadline in the second-to-last semester. - A "3-month meeting" is required of all students to ensure the thesis is close enough to finished to be defendable. - In the student's final semester, which is ideally the fourth, be sure that the thesis defense is scheduled as far before the last day of classes as possible.
 At minimum, you and the student must be in Flagstaff for the defense; other members can participate remotely.
-As part of the defense, you must complete the <a href="https://doi.org/10.25/10.25/2 - The final, revised thesis must be submitted by the end of the semester.
+As part of the defense, you must complete the <a href="https://doi.org/10.2016/jhar-10 - The final, revised thesis must be submitted by the end of the semester.
 Before the student can upload the final document, you must submit the Thesis/Dissertation Oral Defense Form Part II directly to ETD@nau.edu.
 Give a copy to the student to answer questions about copyright.
 The School no longer requires a printed and bound copy of the thesis. - A student may have a 10-day "grace period" from the last day of finals, but in this case, graduation is dated the following semester and the student must reapply for graduation.
 The student is not required to register for any thesis hours in this case. - Complete the Pre/Post-Program Evaluation of Student Development form again and submit to the Graduate Program Coordinator.
 Forms are located in the SES Google Shared Drive.